 To complete the job, ensure that the riser rail and shower handset will be high enough for the tallest person likely to use the shower, and also low enough for children.

 Having an electric shower professionally installed makes up a big part of the overall cost of getting a new shower.
 Even a simple installation, where the cold water supply is easily accessible and the route from the shower to the shower unit (main electrical supply) is simple, can cost more than the shower itself.

 Finding someone who can fit your new electric shower needs to be qualified for both plumbing and electrics.
 When a trader is 'Part P qualified' this is what this means.
-To find 'Part P qualified' traders you can search for reliable and near you with Which?
+To find 'Part P qualified' traders you can search for reliable plumbers and electricians near you with Which?
 Trusted Traders.
 You can also use our Trusted Traders search tool below.